 Many of us are familiar with the more obvious symptoms that women may experience during this time of life, such as hot flushes, mood swings, insomnia, night sweats, and weight changes.

-But, there are a group of pelvic symptoms of menopause that are less well known, yet affect over 50% of women and can cause great discomfort and anxiety.
+But, some of the pelvic symptoms of menopause are less well known, yet affect over 50% of women and can cause discomfort and anxiety.
+Here, we’ll go into more detail about some of these symptoms and discuss things that can ease them.

-1. Bladder issues – including urinary urgency (finding it difficult to hold on when you need the loo), incontinence related to this (leaking before you ‘get there’) or stress-related urinary incontinence (leakage when you cough, laugh, sneeze, or trampoline with your grandkids!).
+Including urinary urgency (finding it difficult to hold on when you need the loo), incontinence (leaking before you ‘get there’), or stress-related urinary incontinence (leakage when you cough, laugh, sneeze, or trampoline with your grandkids).

 Why do pelvic symptoms develop?